Greece backs EU ambitions of North Macedonia and Albania | DW | 14.11.2019

 French President Emmanuel Macron has been skeptical over the two nations' hopes to join the bloc.
 Icy relations between North Macedonia and Greece have thawed since the former agreed to add 'North' to its name.

-Greece offered words of encouragement for North Macedonia and Albania on Thursday as the two countries' efforts to open accession talks with the European Union continue to be frustrated.
+Greece offered words of encouragement to North Macedonia and Albania on Thursday as the two countries' efforts to open accession talks with the European Union continue to be frustrated.

 Greek Prime Minister Kyriakos Mitsotakis said that "despite reservations'' the EU is "keeping its doors open.''